flutter/website/src/development/ui/advanced/splash-screen.md

   which is displayed until the framework draws the first frame.
   This launch screen can act as both an Android launch screen and an Android splash screen via customization, and thus, is referred to as both terms.
-For example of such customization, see the [Android splash screen sample app][].
+For example of such customization, check out the [Android splash screen sample app][].

-  If, prior to 2.5, you used `flutter create` to create an app, and you run the app on 2.5 or later, it can cause the app to crash.
+  If, prior to 2.5, you used `flutter create` to create an app, and you run the app on 2.5 or later, the app might app crash.
   For more info, see the [Deprecated Splash Screen API Migration guide][].
 {{site.alert.end}}